 Chad provides services across a range of intellectual property fields, including patent prosecution and strategic portfolio management, pre-litigation counseling and opinion work in the patent field, and trademark and copyright prosecution and counseling.

-Chad also has extensive experience in adversarial proceedings, including proceedings before the Patent Trial and Appeal Board and the Trademark Trial and Appeal Board at the U.S. Patent and Trademark Office, as well as intellectual property litigation at the trial and appellate levels in both state and federal courts.
+Chad also has extensive experience in adversarial proceedings, including inter partes review and other proceedings before the Patent Trial and Appeal Board and the Trademark Trial and Appeal Board at the U.S. Patent and Trademark Office, as well as intellectual property litigation at the trial and appellate levels in both state and federal courts.

 Colorado Bar Association